changhsinlee/changhsinlee.github.io/_posts/2019-02-05-pyderpuffgirls-ep8.md

 ### The final trick

-Even if you have made yourself more efficient through automation,
+Even if you have made yourself more efficient through automation:

-> gently exceed your user's expectations.
+> Gently exceed your user's expectations

-It is tempting to give people what they want once it is ready—a fastfood mindset.
+because is tempting to give the users what they want once it is ready.

 If I can get a report in 5 minutes, then I can email them the result on minute 6, right?
 But this is a terrible pattern—new tasks and requests arrive the moment you send the old one out.

 ![drake](/figure/source/2019-02-05-pyderpuffgirls-ep8/drake.png)

-Instead, use the extra time that your machine saved you on problems that only the human mind can solve.
-I am still sending my reports on the same schedule, but now I have time to spend on discovering and developing _data insights_.
-I think this is where the fun starts.
-So let's put an end to the boring stuff and have some fun.
+Instead of giving the users _what they want_, give them _what they need_.
+Send the reports out on the same schedule to buy you extra time.
+Use the extra time on problems that only the human mind can solve to discover and develop _data insights_.
+I think this is where the real fun in data science is.
+So let's put an end to the boring stuff and have fun.

 ***